-The partial_sort
+The partial_sort,

-and nth_element
+and nth_element algorithms

 require the user to "manually offset" iterators,